A Beginner's Guide to RA: DMARDs

 The word DMARDs is the abbreviation for disease modifying antirheumatic drugs.
 They do exactly what the name suggests.
 This type of medication modifies (that is, treats) rheumatic diseases, such as RA and other types of inflammatory arthritis.
-Instead of merely addressing the symptoms, such as NSAIDs do, DMARDs go to the root of the problem to slow down RA or, ideally, cause remission.
+Instead of merely addressing the symptoms, as NSAIDs do, DMARDs go to the root of the problem to slow down RA or, ideally, cause remission.

-Why Take DMARDs?
+Why take DMARDs?

-Looking up the side effects to any medication on the Internet is not conducive to lowering your anxiety levels.
-Manufacturers are legally obligated to list all side effects experienced during testing and these lists can be long and scary.
+Looking up the side effects to any medication on the internet is not conducive to lowering your anxiety levels.
+Manufacturers are legally obligated to list all side effects experienced during testing, and these lists can be long and scary.
 It's important to know that you are not destined to experience all, or even any, of the side effects.
 Reactions to medication are different from person to person, both in terms of how effective they are and whether you have any side effects.
-Some people breeze through with no side effects at all, others (like me) are side effect magnets.
+Some people breeze through with no side effects at all, others (like me) are side-effect magnets.
 For most, the experience is somewhere in between, with side effects usually being manageable.